CS-SI/eodag/README.rst

       also `NOTICE` - in case a new dependency is added).
     * Check that the version string in `eodag/__meta__.py` (the variable `__version__`) is correctly updated
     * Push your local master branch to remote.
-That will trigger the bitbucket pipeline that runs the unit tests.
     * Tag the commit that represents the state of the release with a message.
 For example, for version 1.0, do this: `git tag -a v1.0 -m 'version 1.0'`
-    * Push the tags to bitbucket: `git push --tags`.
-This will trigger a build on bitbucket pipelines that will do the release automatically.
+    * Push the tags to github: `git push --tags`.

 The documentation is managed by a webhook, and the latest documentation on readthedocs follows the documentation present in `master`.
 Therefore, there is nothing to do apart from updating